 \section{Theoretical framework}

+This section develops a deliberately stylized framework to organize the empirical findings.
+The goal is not to provide a full structural model, but to clarify why the same shock generates opposite responses at the relationship and firm levels --- a pattern that is not immediately intuitive.
+The key insight is that when a firm holds a portfolio of relationships, the surplus from any single relationship depends on what is happening across the rest of the portfolio.
+Road disruptions, by simultaneously affecting multiple links within a firm, activate two forces that operate in opposite directions.
+I label these the \emph{indirect} and \emph{direct} effects, and show that which force dominates depends on how broadly exposure is distributed across a firm's relationships.\\

-\textbf{Setting and assumptions}.\ The market is comprised of two types of firms, domestic sellers (exporters) and foreign buyers (importers).
-I assume markets are in equilibrium at each period, $t$, and so the final demand and final prices in the US are taken as given.
-Buyers and sellers meet randomly in period $t$ and once they meet, firms choose the prices and quantities optimally and trade in $t$ and in $t+1$.\footnote{As in \citet*{Macciavello2015}, buyers and sellers meet and form optimal contracts for each period.
-As in \citet*{Eaton2022} I assume that buyers and sellers engage in efficient bargaining and split the surplus.}
+\textbf{Setting and assumptions.}\ Throughout this section, the terms \textit{relationship} and \textit{match} are used interchangeably to refer to a buyer--seller pair; \textit{link} is used synonymously in the network analysis above.
+The market comprises two types of firms: domestic sellers (exporters) and foreign buyers (importers).
+I assume that markets clear in each period $t$, so final demand and prices in the US are taken as given.
+Buyers and sellers meet randomly in $t$ and, once matched, choose prices and quantities optimally and trade in both $t$ and $t+1$.\footnote{As in \citet*{Macciavello2015}, buyers and sellers form optimal contracts each period.
+As in \citet*{Eaton2022}, I assume efficient bargaining so that buyers and sellers split the surplus.}

-I assume that the discount factor is unity and so revenues and costs for both periods are known and constant, given that the final demand for each buyer is the same.
-For both importers and exporters I assume that revenue is a concave function in quantities, $R'(Q)>0$ and $R''(Q)<0$, and that the cost function is convex in quantities, $C'(Q)>0$ and $C''(Q)>0$.
+The discount factor is unity, so revenues and costs across both periods are known and constant given that final demand for each buyer is the same.
+Revenue is a concave function of quantities, $R'(Q)>0$ and $R''(Q)<0$, and costs are convex, $C'(Q)>0$ and $C''(Q)>0$.